-“Recently on 14 September 2018, the Learned Chief Justice, speaking for the Present Bench of Three Judges handed down a verdict granting compensation of Rs 50 Lakhs to a Space Scientist who was found upon further investigation by the CBI to have been wrongfully implicated and subjected to custodial interrogation.
-This was on an allegation that he had leaked out Official Secrets of The Indian Space Research Organization.
+“Recently on 14 September 2018, Learned Chief Justice, speaking for Present Bench of Three Judges handed down a verdict granting compensation of Rs 50 Lakhs to a Space Scientist who was found upon further investigation by CBI to have been wrongfully implicated and subjected to custodial interrogation.
+This was on an allegation, he had leaked out Official Secrets of ISRO.

 The fact that the payment of compensation was ordered nearly 24 years after the wrongful arrest is a grim reminder about how tenuous liberty can be and of the difficulty in correcting wrongs occasioned by unlawful arrest.”

 – Hon’ble Justice Dr. D.Y.
 Chandrachud, Romila Thapar v.
 Union of India, [Writ Petition (Criminal) No. 260 of 2018].